vamsibanda/forex-rl-challenge/README.md

 You won't need to worry about the right feature extraction, as I already did that for you.

-Fixed input to challengers will allow a clear benchmarking of RL methods developed.
+Fixed input for challengers will allow a clear benchmarking of RL methods developed.

 Below is a survey paper about reinforcement learning applications in financial markets.